roeeyn/DockerNuxtPokemonExample/README.md

-# nuxt-orizaba
+# Nuxt Pokemon Example

-> My outstanding Nuxt.js project
+> Example Project using simpleNuxt with express and axios

 ## Build Setup